 - Ikea Trofast bins and lids: I have two 16.5 x 11.75 x 4 inch bins and four 7.75 x 11.75 x 4 inch bins which we switch out depending on the type of play.
 I like to transform both of my 16.5 x 11.75 x 4 inch bins (the ones I’m using in the pic above) into light trays and place the Ikea Trofast bin lids on top.
 If you don’t have Trofast bin lids there are two great alternatives:

-- have a frosted acrylic sheet cut to size in a DIY store and use this in place of the Trofast lid.
+- Frosted lids: frosted lids are available on Etsy or you can have a piece cut to size in a home ware store.
+Some people prefer this option as the Trofast bins have a hole in the middle whereas you can avoid this with a frosted lid.
 A 27 7/16 x 17 9/16 will fit the space taken by the two Flisat table lids.
 If it comes with an adhesive film then leave it on – this works as frosting for the light table.
-Otherwise you will need to spray some frosted spray paint on both sides of the sheet to give a light table effect.
+Otherwise you will need to spray some frosted spray paint on both sides of the sheet to give a light table effect – check prices on Etsy!

 - LED strip lights: if you have a spare bin then a set of remote controlled LED strip lights are my favorite light source for the light table.
 Make sure to choose a set which can be powered using a USB battery bank (something like this set) – this means you don’t have to worry about cables or being close to a power source.

 - LED puck lights: if you don’t want to dedicate a Trofast bin to the light table then remote controlled LED puck lights are a fantastic solution.
 You can simply buy a set of remote controlled LED puck lights like these and pop them into the Flisat bin when you want to use it as a light table.
 They work great and the remote control allows you to easily change the colors for the kids –this set works great in the light table.